Kornelch/ChroTeMoVi/UserManual.md

 Our scripts also use libraries: `Tkinter`, `tkFileDialog`, `time`, `random`, `gc`, `array` and `datetime`.

 If you are using Linux, probably you have Python already installed.
-See Python and libraries (`VPython`) documentation to learn how to install the necessary software.
-For links see the Appendix at the end of this manual.
+See [Python](https://wiki.python.org/moin/BeginnersGuide/Download) and libraries [VPython](http://vpython.org/) documentation to learn how to install the necessary software.

 Minimal hardware requirements are determined by requirements of Python and VPython.
 However, because of the visualisation probably it will be more comfortable if you have an additional graphics card - not only the one integrated with the mainboard.